 Keep this is mind as you plan your getaway.
 You'll need to be able to handle all of these scenarios if you'll be driving around Bani, plus, you'll need to keep an eye out for livestock and pedestrians on the road and be aware of the aggressive nature of the local drivers and not take offense to it.

 There are many similarities to driving in the Dominican Republic and in the United States, like the fact that traffic moves on the right side of the road, you can't drive and talk on the phone, and seat belts are required.
 Gas prices are much higher, however, and speed limits are posted in kilometers per hour rather than miles per hour.

-Since you could have issues spotting places to refuel, see the table right below to get an orientation of where some are located.
+Since you might have issues spotting places to refuel, view the chart that follows to get an idea where some of them are located.